Gulf Coast Limited: History

-First iteration
+First iteration (1984–1985)

 The Gulf Coast Limited grew out of a feasibility study conducted by the Louisiana-Mississippi-Alabama Rapid Rail Transit Commission in the early 1980s.
-The study sought a commuter rail service centered on New Orleans linking Baton Rouge, Louisiana, Slidell, Louisiana, or Mobile, Alabama.
+The study sought a commuter rail service centered on New Orleans linking Baton Rouge, Louisiana; Slidell, Louisiana; or Mobile, Alabama.
 In the end the Commission opted for a New Orleans—Mobile service, prompted in part by the 1984 Louisiana World Exposition.
 The three states entered into a 403(b) arrangement with Amtrak; under this provision Amtrak undertakes to operate a service but the contracting states subsidize most of the cost.
 The first train ran on April 29, 1984.

 In the fall Amtrak explored extending the Gulf Coast Limited from Mobile to Birmingham, Alabama (a route later served by the Gulf Breeze), but did not alter the train's route.
 The train was popular, but service ended on January 6, 1985, after Mississippi declined to continue its support.

-Second iteration
+Second iteration (1996–1997)

+In 1993, Amtrak extended the long-distance Sunset Limited from New Orleans to Florida, consequently restoring service along the New Orleans–Mobile corridor.

 Amtrak revived the Gulf Coast Limited on June 27, 1996, following the cancellation of the Gulf Breeze.
 The states of Alabama, Louisiana, and Mississippi each contributed $185,000 for a 90-day trial run.
 Amtrak estimated that yearly operation would cost $3.1 million.
-The train used the same route as its 1984 precursor but did not stop in East New Orleans.
-Initial ridership was higher than expected: a standard consist could seat 134, but weekend trains regularly carried 300, against 50–60 on weekdays.
+The train used the same route as its 1984 iteration, though without a stop in East New Orleans.

+Initial ridership was higher than expected: a standard consist could seat 134, but weekend trains regularly carried 300, versus 50–60 on weekdays.
 A federal appropriation allowed Amtrak to extend the Gulf Coast Limited six months beyond the trial period, but additional state money was not forthcoming.
 Service ended March 31, 1997.

-Planned restoration

-In February 2021, it was announced that passenger rail service would be returning to the Gulf Coast in the form of a new Amtrak train from New Orleans to Mobile, following the same route as the Gulf Coast Limited.
-The train would stop at Bay St. Louis, Gulfport, Biloxi, and Pascagoula, and Amtrak is aiming to begin service by the end of 2023.
+The concurrent Gulf Coast Limited and Sunset Limited resulted in ten weekly round trips between New Orleans and Mobile: the corridor's highest service level since the formation of Amtrak and a record unmatched since 1997.

+In 2005, the Sunset Limited was indefinitely suspended east of New Orleans due to Hurricane Katrina, ending all service on the former route of the Gulf Coast Limited until service between New Orleans and Mobile was restored in the form of the Mardi Gras Service on August 18, 2025.